Jagadeesh-Akkinenii/Identification-Classification-and-Visualization-of-Issues-in-GitHub-Archive-Data/README.md

 2. Change all the statements that have "display(dataframe)" or "display(dataframe.limit(20))" to "dataframe.show()" so that the dataframes are displayed in a tabular format.
 3. Make sure the cells that contain the visualizations are set to "Disable scrolling" or "Expand output"

-On following these steps you will be able to execute the code without any issues although there is a possibility of some visualizations to alter because being executed in different platform.
+On following these steps you will be able to execute the code without any issues although there is a possibility of some visualizations to alter because of being executed in different platform.

 # --------Thanks for reading!--------